Automattic/jetpack/readme.txt

 * Image CDN: the CDN will now ignore attempts to specify percentages for width or height in an image tag.
 * Infinite Scroll: ensure the number of posts loaded when using Infinite Scroll respect Posts per page settings.
 * Latest Instagram Posts Block: avoid PHP warning when no images can be retrieved from Instagram.
+* WhatsApp Block: fix issue when the text color would not be correct.

 --------